SAP-samples/cap-cds-hands-on/exercises/05/README.md

 using Currency from './common';
 ```

+to use our `Currency` definition in this simpler version.

 > This is purely illustrative and deliberately simplified to aid comprehension.
 > In normal modelling we would use the `Currency` as-is from `@sap/cds/common`.
-> A bonus side effect of this simplification is that it shows us the similarity
+> A bonus side effect of this simplified illustration is that it shows us the similarity
 > between importing from a CDS model in a module, and from a CDS model in a file.

 ## Study the component parts of the Currency construct